Syntax diagrams and corresponding Backus-Naur Form (BNF) syntax descriptions are presented for the basic SQL/JSON path expression syntax.

 Note:

-is a non-negative integer (0, 1, 2, 3,...).
+Array indexing is zero-based, so integer is a non-negative integer (0, 1, 2, 3,...).

-) must be less than the second.
+The first integer of a range (integer to integer) must be less than the second.

 The array elements must be specified by indexes in ascending order, without repetitions.